 The consultation period has now closed.
 The department would like to thank all those who made submissions and has prepared a consultation summary report that summarises the submissions received and the department’s response.

-This garden bore roster change, which commences on 1 September 2022, will save up to 30 GL of groundwater each year, supporting the rise or stabilisation of the watertable in urban environments for the benefit of wetlands and bushland areas.
+This garden bore roster change, which commenced on 1 September 2022, will save up to 30 GL of groundwater each year, supporting the rise or stabilisation of the watertable in urban environments for the benefit of wetlands and bushland areas.

 Check garden bore water restrictions on WA.gov.au to find your sprinkler roster days.